 - Listening to music with earbuds.
 This one requires caution, more than protection.
 Pay attention to how loud the music is, how long you’re playing it, and whether it’s going directly into your ears.
 Noise-canceling headphones are a good choice to prevent needing to turn the volume way up.

 - Commuting and Driving: Driving all day as an Uber or Lyft driver?
 Or maybe you’re just hanging around downtown for work or boarding the subway.
 The constant noise of living in the city, when experienced for 6-8 hours a day, can cause damage to your hearing over the long term, specifically if you’re turning up your music to hear it over the commotion.

 - Exercise: Your morning cycling class is a good example.
 Or perhaps your daily elliptical session.
-You may think about using hearing protection to each one.
+You may think about using hearing protection for each one.
 Those instructors who use sound systems and microphones (and loud music) to motivate you may be good for your heart rate, but all that volume is bad for your ears.